binapani-edu/blog/blogs/gurukul-to-google/content.md

 - Monks, scholars, and seekers travelled from **China**, **Korea**, **Tibet**, and even further, drawn by India's wisdom and its peaceful way of learning.
 - The **Chinese monk Xuanzang** studied here and wrote about its grand halls and wise teachers.

-Nalanda flourished for almost a thousand years under the support of the Gupta, Pushyabhuti, and Pala dynasties before Muhammad Bakhtiyar Khilji destroyed it in 1200 CE.
-Its role in bringing Sanskrit texts to East Asia and influencing Mahayana and Vajrayana Buddhism is indicative of its worldwide influence.
+Nalanda flourished for almost a thousand years under the support of the Gupta, Pushyabhuti, and Pala dynasties before it was destroyed by Muhammad Bakhtiyar Khilji in 1200 CE.
+Its role in bringing Sanskrit texts to East Asia and influencing Mahayana and Vajrayana Buddhism is indicative of its profound influence worldwide.

-Similarly, **Takshashila**, an even older university, was known for practical subjects like **politics**, **surgery**, and **economics**.
+Similarly, **Takshashila**, an even older university, was renowned for its practical subjects, including **politics**, **surgery**, and **economics**.
 Learning here wasn't about memorising facts; it was about discussion, debate, and understanding how the world works.

 ### A Network of Ancient Learning Centres